Ryan Routh: Political views

-According to posts on his Twitter account in 2020, Routh's political views have evolved over the years.
-Routh said he made Donald Trump his "choice" in 2016, but by 2020, he voiced his dissatisfaction, stating, "I will be glad when you are gone."
-Voting records showed that Routh requested an absentee ballot in 2016, but did not actually vote.
-In a self-published e-book (Ukraine's Unwinnable War: The Fatal Flaw of Democracy, World Abandonment and the Global Citizen-Taiwan, Afghanistan, North Korea and the end[sic] of Humanity) in 2023, he wrote about his stated previous support for Trump by stating, "I am man enough to say that I misjudged and made a terrible mistake."
-He further went on to write "you are free to assassinate Trump as well as me for that error in judgement".
-The passage in question was specifically addressed to the Iranian government.
-His son Oran stated that Routh hated Trump like "every reasonable person does."
+Based on his social media posts, Routh's political views have evolved.
+Supporting Trump in 2016, but in 2020, he stated about Trump, "I will be glad when you are gone."
+Voting records showed that Routh requested an absentee ballot in 2016, but did not vote.
+In a self-published e-book (Ukraine's Unwinnable War: The Fatal Flaw of Democracy, World Abandonment and the Global Citizen-Taiwan, Afghanistan, North Korea and the end[sic] of Humanity) in 2023, he wrote about his support for Trump stating, "I am man enough to say that I misjudged and made a terrible mistake."
+He stated, "you are free to assassinate Trump as well as me for that error in judgement".
+The passage was addressed to the Iranian government.
+His son Oran stated that Routh hated Trump like "every reasonable person".

 Routh supported Bernie Sanders in 2020, criticizing Joe Biden as "Sleepy Joe".
 In 2024, he expressed concern over democracy in a post tagging Biden, and telling him his campaign slogan should be "Keep America Democratic and Free".
-In 2020, he also supported Tulsi Gabbard, calling for an executive order on police misconduct, and he made several small donations to the Democratic fundraising platform ActBlue, contributing 19 times in 2019 and 2020 with amounts ranging from $1 to $25, as recorded by the Federal Election Commission.
+In 2020, he supported Tulsi Gabbard, calling for an executive order on police misconduct, and he made small donations to Democratic fundraising platform ActBlue, contributing 19 times in 2019 and 2020 with amounts ranging from $1 to $25.
 By early 2024, he suggested a Nikki Haley and Vivek Ramaswamy ticket for the Republican primary.
-In 2024, he voted in the Democratic primary in Guilford County, North Carolina.
-Routh had additionally donated $140 to Democratic causes since 2019.
+In 2024, he voted in the Democratic primary.
+Routh donated $140 to Democratic causes after 2019.
 He registered in North Carolina as an independent voter in 2012.

-Routh has stated his support for Taiwan, and in his self-published text discussed its political status and called for international intervention to protect the island from China.
-In various posts on his Twitter account in 2023, Routh tagged the Haitian National Police and asserted that he had thousands of NATO-trained Afghan soldiers who "wish to serve for the Haiti national police at cheap wages."
+Routh stated his support for Taiwan, discussed its political status, and called for international intervention to protect the island from China.
+In posts on his Twitter account in 2023, Routh tagged the Haitian National Police and asserted that he had thousands of NATO-trained Afghan soldiers who "wish to serve for the Haiti national police at cheap wages".
 Routh donated through ActBlue 20 times.
-He has donated $140 exclusively to Democrats and to Gabbard (at the time a Democrat, but later aligned with Trump) since 2019.
+He donated $140 exclusively to Democrats and to Gabbard (then a Democrat).